England | Scotland | Wales | Northern Ireland | Ireland

 Queens Park Medical Centre, Farrer Street, Stockton-on-Tees, Cleveland, TS18 2AWTel: 01642 618170

-There are a number of ways to order your medications:
+There are a number of different ways to order your prescription during the current COVID-19 outbreak.

 The surgery offers eRD (Electronic Repeat Dispensing) service which means we can send a batch of certain repeatable prescriptions to your nominated pharmacy for you to collect every month or two, this saves you from coming to the surgery to order your medication each month.
 To set this up please contact The Prescribing Team at the surgery or if you would like more information please click here